-- You could look under "disks" and find "erasing." - You could look under "erasing" and find "disks." - You could look under "floppy disks" and find "erasing."
+- You could look under "floppy disks" and find "erasing." - You could look under "erasing" and find "floppy disks."

 What's in Macintosh Reference

 Part II of this book, Macintosh Reference, has almost no information on using application programs.
 Your best source of information about a particular program is the set of books and disks that came with that program.